-Audio: Depending on the sound and vibration settings, the pump emits a series of alarm tones and vibrations.
+Audio: Depending on the sound and vibration settings, the pump emits an alarm tone, a continuous three-pulse-and-pause vibration pattern, or both the alarm tone and vibration.

 The underlying problem that triggered the alarm must be resolved.
-In most cases, press and then make a selection to clear the alarm.
+In most cases, press \checkmark and then make a selection to clear the alarm.
 Sometimes the underlying problem is not resolved when the alarm is cleared.
 The alarm repeats until the underlying problem is fixed.
 If the alarm condition is not resolved after 10 minutes, the alarm tone escalates to a loud emergency siren.